omer8882/radio-plays-tracker/README.md

 ## Key Features

-- **Active Recognition and Archiving**: The system continuously monitors selected radio stations, recognizes the songs being played, and archives them in a database.
+- **Active Recognition and Archiving**: Continuously monitoring selected radio stations, recognizing the songs being played, and archiving them in a database.
-- **Public Access and Visualization**: Users can explore the archived data, see what has been played on various stations, and access detailed statistics via the website.
+- **Public Access and Visualization**: Interactive WebUI to explore the archived data, see what has been played on various stations, and detailed statistics.

 ## Project Structure

 ### Recognizer

-A Python process that actively listens to Radio Stations online, recognizes which songs are playing at any given moment in selected radio stations (using shazamio), extracts more details about the song (using spotify api) and stores the data in an Elasticsearch database.
+A Python process that actively listens to selected radio stations and recognizes which songs are playing at any given moment (using shazamio), extracts more details about the song (using spotify api) and stores the data in an Elasticsearch database.

 **`backend/recognize/`**
   - **`recognizer.py`**: Logic for recognizing songs played on the radio stations.
   - **`elastic_connector.py`**: Manages interactions with Elasticsearch for indexing.
-  - **`data_connect.py`**: Connecting the recognition logic and the database.
   - **`config.json`**: Configuration file that defines the stations being monitored, Elasticsearch settings, and other key parameters.

 ### Server